Package 'socviz'

 • kids.
 Number of children (recoded from CHILDS).

-• religion. rs religious preference (recoded from RELIGION)
+• religion.
+R's religious preference (recoded from RELIGION)

-• partners_rc. how many sex partners r had in last year.
+• partners_rc.
+How many sex partners r had in last year.
 (Recoded from PARTNERS)

 • vpsu.
 Sampling unit